zfcampus/zendcon-design-patterns/Strategy/README.md

 Scenario
 --------

 You have a collection of business objects that represent items for sale in a shopping cart system.
-You may want to allow users to sort them in the view layer by various different criteria, depending on their tastes.
+You may want to allow users to narrow results in the view layer by various different criteria, depending on their tastes.